geeknik/my-awesome-stars/README.md

 - [icip-cas/SSO](https://github.com/icip-cas/SSO) - A scalable automated alignment method for large language models.
 Resources for "Aligning Large Language Models via Self-Steering Optimization".
 - [HKUNLP/STRING](https://github.com/HKUNLP/STRING) - Data and code for our paper "Why Does the Effective Context Length of LLMs Fall Short?"
 - [ZGC-LLM-Safety/TrafficLLM](https://github.com/ZGC-LLM-Safety/TrafficLLM) - The repository of TrafficLLM, a universal LLM adaptation framework to learn robust traffic representation for all open-sourced LLM in real-world scenarios and enhance the generalization across diverse
-- [marly-ai/marly](https://github.com/marly-ai/marly) - The open-source, model-agnostic alternative to OpenAI's structured outputs for your own documents or the web.
+- [marly-ai/marly](https://github.com/marly-ai/marly) - Context-aware structured outputs.
+Search your documents or the web for specific data and get it back in JSON or Markdown.
 - [Trivulzianus/BugGPT](https://github.com/Trivulzianus/BugGPT) - OpenAI o1 advanced reasoning powered vulnerable web page generator for testing and educational purposes
 - [Clevrr-AI/Clevrr-Computer](https://github.com/Clevrr-AI/Clevrr-Computer) - An open-source implementation of Anthropic's Computer Use to perform basic tasks using AI Agents.
 - [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is the world’s first real-time multimodal agent integrated with the OpenAI Realtime API, RTC, and features weather checks, web search, vision, and RAG capabilities.